GaloisInc/saw-script/doc/manual/manual.md

 types, as the type information provided by LLVM is imprecise in these cases.

-We can automate the process of apply pointer casts if we have debug information avaliable:
+We can automate the process of applying pointer casts if we have debug information avaliable:

 * `llvm_union : SetupValue -> String -> SetupValue`